 Use your iPhone to capture the colors of anything you point your camera at.

-Open the Color Picker and tap the Palettes tab to reveal your Palettes.
+Open the Color Panel and tap the Palettes tab to reveal your Palettes.

 Tap New palette > Create new palette in the top left hand corner of Palettes and select New from camera.
 You will see whatever your camera is pointed at plus a palette of swatches located in the middle of your screen.
 Under the palette you will see three buttons - Cancel, Shutter and Visual / Indexed.